The Modern Man’s 2023 Smart Casual Dressing Guide

 Consider texture

-Alternating textures is a great way to give your outfits a subtle touch of character and draw the eye in.
-It’s fine to have several textures going on within a smart casual outfit – nay, encouraged – but try to keep it balanced.
+Alternating textures are a great way to give your outfits a subtle touch of character and draw the eye in.
+It’s OK to have several textures in a smart-casual outfit – nay, encouraged – but try to keep it balanced.

 Generally speaking, rough, open fabrics lean casual, while flat, smooth materials look smarter.
 Try to incorporate elements of both for best results.